Install Kamailio SIP Server on Ubuntu 24.04

 sudo kamdbctl create

-You will be prompted to provide a MySQL root password.
-If you haven’t set up a root password, leave it blank and press Enter.
+You’ll be prompted for your MySQL root password.
+If you haven’t set one up yet, just press Enter.

 Use the highlighted value to complete the prompts.